zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	1 = \int_{\bm{m} \in \mathbb{S^2}} (\bm{n} \cdot \bm{m}) D(\bm{m}) d\Omega(\bm{m}).
 $$

 In order for $\small (\bm{n} \cdot \bm{m}) D(\bm{m})$ to be a valid probability density function, it must be non-negative for all $\small \bm{m}$.
-That is the case only if $\small \mathbb{M^2}$ is a height field, which ensures that $\small (\bm{n} \cdot \bm{m}) \ge 0$.
+That is the case only if $\small \mathbb{M^2}$ is a height field, since this ensures that $\small (\bm{n} \cdot \bm{m}) \ge 0$.

 One of the simplest examples of a valid microsurface is a box[^5] (with the flipped bottom face playing the role of the macrosurface).
 It is instructive to analyze its two-dimensional counterpart -- a rectangle.

 [^5]: Using the tools of calculus, we can decompose an arbitrary surface into a (possibly infinite) number of (sufficiently small) boxes.

 *Linearity* of Eqn.
 1 allows us to consider the individual microfacets separately and to sum up their contributions.
 As we apply Eqn.
 1 to the box, observe that the signed projected areas of the opposite faces cancel each other, leaving just the top (that is, of course, equivalent to the bottom).
-Another consequence is that a linearly transformed surface (a parallelepiped, in our example) still results in a valid combination of the microsurface and the macrosurface.
+Another consequence is that a linearly transformed surface (a parallelepiped, in our case) still results in a valid combination of the microsurface and the macrosurface.
 We can see why that is the case by picturing Eqn.
 1 geometrically and (passively) transforming the coordinate axes rather than (actively transforming) the surface itself [^51].
 Of course, while the surface lines remain unchanged, the signed projected areas (and, thus, the values of the NDF) are no longer the same.

 [^51]: This requires the transformation to be invertible.
 If the transformation were nonlinear, the transformed axes would vary from point to point, forming a vector field.

-Clearly, a microsurface does not have to be smooth (continuously differentiable); however, this ensures the continuity of the NDF, which is desirable, unless the goal is to model a flat surface.
+Clearly, a microsurface does not have to be smooth (e.i. continuously differentiable); however, this ensures the continuity of the NDF, which is desirable, unless the goal is to model a flat surface.

 Erasing any part of the box leads to a signed projected area mismatch for certain angles.
 Therefore, the constraint may seem to imply that the microsurface must be continuous, but that is not the case.
-The issue lies in the *translation invariance* of Eqn.
-1, which simply means that the projected area of an object is independent of its location.
-This property may seem innocuous at first, but, coupled with the linearity of Eqn.
-1, it spells disaster: we can freely translate different microfacets in different directions without affecting the value of the integral.
+The issue lies in the *translation invariance*, which simply means that the projected area of an object is independent of its location.
+This property may seem innocuous at first, but, coupled with the linearity, it spells disaster: we may freely translate different microfacets in different directions without affecting the value of the integral.

 Since the signed projected area alone is an insufficient description of a real surface (as opposed to a microfacet soup or a salad), we may additionally specify its *visible projected area*